Introducing DORA

 If your organization will be impacted by DORA EU regulation, here's what needs to be done to prepare for the legislation to come into effect:

-- Invest in Resources: Secure the necessary budget and personnel to execute the DORA compliance plan.
-Explore potential partnerships with security specialists to bridge any skill gaps.
+• Invest in Tools and Resources: Secure the necessary budget and personnel to execute the DORA compliance plan.
+Explore potential partnerships with security specialists to bridge kill gaps and data-driven Enterprise Architecture platforms like Ardoq which can speed up assessment, compliance, and reporting on DORA's requirements.

 How Enterprise Architecture Can Lead the Charge in Large Organizations